 7. In your application materials, please note where you heard about this funding opportunity.

-For ease of review, please submit the application components as ONE SINGLE PDF file, with the following filename: research-[applicant surname].pdf, to president@quakerhistory.org using the subject line “Research Grant Application - [Surname]” All application materials materials must be in English.
+For ease of review, please complete the application blank, save it as ONE SINGLE PDF, and send to grants@quakerhistory.org using the subject line “Research Grant Application - [Organization name]” All application materials must be in English.

 2023 Awards